phelps-sg/hurstexponent/README.md

 To delve into the specifics, review the [test suite source code](./tests).

 # License
 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the [LICENSE](./LICENSE).